tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 [^x]: The `Canvas` API is pretty similar for both JavaFX and HTML5, so the
     experience is mostly interoperable

-The rules are simple, write any code you'd like to test in the `Playground` as if it was a *script*.
+The rules are simple.
+Write any code you'd like to test in the `Playground` as if it were a *script*.
 I didn't leave convoluted code that's normally required, like access modifiers, explicit conversions, all kinds of hints, etc., **so I can focus on scripting inside `Playground` instead, as that's the purpose of this class** [^x].

 [^x]: Even if it's a playground, make sure to keep writing code that can be
-    refactored, as I said in my **EP: TCP File System:** *"Projects are never perfect, and they evolve from prototypes or initial developments.
+    refactored; as I said in my **EP: TCP File System:** *"Projects are never perfect, and they evolve from prototypes or initial developments.
 I didn't make a mistake in writing that code that way.
 We just need to write code that can be refactorized."*